lucas-moschen/synthetic-data-construction/README.md

 # Procedures for Data Construction

 This repository contains implementations of the procedures for data construction used in the context of my doctoral research.
-The folder `subsets_real_data` have the procedure to obtain subsets from the real-world data sets as described in Section 4.1.4 of the thesis.
+The folder `subsets_real_data` has the procedure to obtain subsets from the real-world data sets as described in Section 4.1.4 of the thesis.
-The folder `synthetic_data_generation` contains the implementation of the procedure that consider Gaussian mixture models (GMMs) and urban models to generate synthetic data sets, as described in Section 4.2.
+The folder `synthetic_data_generation` contains the implementation of the procedure that considers Gaussian mixture models (GMMs) and urban models to generate synthetic data sets, as described in Section 4.2.

 ## Installation